How to Clean a Smelly Dishwasher

 Whoa...
-You open the dishwasher door and... that SMELL.
+You open the dishwasher door and... “why does my dishwasher smell?”
 It happens.
 Bits of food get trapped in crevices, greasy grime accumulates, mildew grows, hard water deposits, um, deposit.
 Even the weird fish dish that ruined the microwave is now taking aim at your dishwasher.
-This isn’t just an assault on your senses—it can also be dulling your dishwasher’s performance.
+This musty smell isn’t just an assault on your senses—it can also be dulling your dishwasher’s performance.

 Here’s another simple, yet often overlooked trick.
 Clean the filter.
 Not every dishwasher has one, but if your dishwasher has a filter, remove it and throw away anything trapped inside.
 Old food and caked grease will hide in there, and before you know it, your dishwasher smells bad.
 So, if your dishwasher does have a filter, clean it out.
 And you might try some other simple maintenance steps to minimize odoriferous threats.
 Just be sure to consult your owner’s manual for help before attempting to service anything on your own.

 Here’s the thing: Your dishwasher has a great seal.
 If it didn’t, you’d end up with water all over the floor.
 Unfortunately, residual water that’s been left over after a wash cycle can sometimes cause your dishwasher to smell, and that seal will keep pungent odors trapped inside.
 Your best defense?
 Open the door and let the dishwasher air dry.
 Think of it as letting your dishwasher breathe, so you can breathe better the next time you have to use your dishwasher.

 Now that you’ve un-funked your dishwasher, maybe you’re inspired to show it some TLC with a thorough and proper cleaning.
 Or maybe you’re ready to take the relationship to the next level and get even deeper with our dishwashing guide.